 Please note that these dates are not necessarily in line with the fee rebate dates – please see point 5 below for the deadlines for fees.

-Please include the following in your dissertation upon submission the following signed declaration: "I know the meaning of plagiarism and declare that all the work in the document, save for that which is properly acknowledged, is my own.
+Please include the following in your dissertation - a signed declaration which states: "I know the meaning of plagiarism and declare that all the work in the document, save for that which is properly acknowledged, is my own.
 This thesis/dissertation has been submitted to the Turnitin module (or equivalent similarity and originality checking software) and I confirm that my supervisor has seen my report and any concerns revealed by such have been resolved with my supervisor."

-Please note that only online submissions of the dissertation is required.
+Please note that only online submissions of the dissertation are required.
 You do not need to submit a hardcopy.